learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 - Create a train-test split of 75-25.
 Set the `random_state` to 123
 - Standardize the data
-- Fit an SVM model, make sure that you set "probability = True"
+- Fit an SVM model, making sure that you set "probability = True"
 - After you run the model, calculate the classification accuracy score on both the test set